-28 "Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
-29 Even so, when you see these things happening, you know that it is near, right at the door.
-30 I tell you the truth, this generation will certainly not pass away until all these things have happened.
-31 Heaven and earth will pass away, but my words will never pass away.
+28 "From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
+29 So also, when you see these things taking place, you know that he is near, at the very gates.
+30 Truly, I say to you, this generation will not pass away until all these things take place.
+31 Heaven and earth will pass away, but my words will not pass away."

 In Palestine, the budding fig trees tell you that summer is near.
 And the events that Jesus described would tell the disciples, as well as the readers of Mark's Gospel, that the destruction of Jerusalem and its glorious temple was near.
 Jesus says that this is the truth.
 These things would occur within a generation.
 There would be people who would have heard his words and who would live to see the destruction of the temple.
 And the last claim that Jesus made, in verse 31, is the biggest: his words are eternal.
 They will outlast the current heavens and earth.
-That reminds me of Isaiah 40:8: "The grass withers and the flowers fall, but the word of our God stands forever."
+That reminds me of Isaiah 40:8: "The grass wither, the flower fades, but the word of our God will stand forever."
 Surely, this is another way that Jesus hinted at his identity: God in the flesh.

-So why did I spend all this time talking about this issue this morning.
+So, why did I spend all this time talking about this issue this morning.
 Why dig up what may seem like an arcane bit of Jewish history?
 Why talk about the gory details of a war fought long ago in a place that is far away?